openbibleinfo/Bible-Passage-Reference-Parser/Readme.md

 #### `.parsed_entities()`

-If you want to know a lot about how the BCV parser handled the input string, use this function.
+If you want to know a lot about how the parser handled the input string, use this function.
 It can include messages if it adjusted the input or had trouble parsing it (e.g., if given an invalid reference).

 This function returns an array with a fairly complicated structure.
 The `entities` key can contain nested entities if you're parsing a sequence of references.